Content Marketing on a Shoestring:

 The Honest Reality

-According to industry analysis, small businesses will not compete with well-funded competitors on content volume or production quality—and they shouldn’t try.
-According to strategic guidance, you shouldn’t try.
+Small businesses will not compete with well-funded competitors on content volume or production quality—and they shouldn’t try.
+You shouldn’t try.
 Instead, compete on authenticity, specificity, and genuine helpfulness.

 Your limited resources force strategic focus that benefits you.
-According to efficiency research, businesses with unlimited budgets often produce excessive generic content because they can.
+Businesses with unlimited budgets often produce excessive generic content because they can.
 Your constraints force prioritisation—you must create only what genuinely matters.

 About the Author